Skip to main content

 Job Lifecycle

-Jobs progress through three states:
+Jobs progress through these states:

 StateDescription